harness/developer-hub/tutorials/cloud-costs/Cloud AutoStopping/rds-autostopping.md

 ### Setup Access

-In the Setup Access screen, select the AutoStopping Proxy from the dropdown list or [create a new one](../3-load-balancer/create-autoproxy-aws-lb.md).
+In the Setup Access screen, select the AutoStopping Proxy from the dropdown list or [create a new one](#create-harness-autostopping-proxy).
 Specify the source port numbers and the target TCP ports your application is listening to.
 If the source port is not specified, a random port will be generated at the backend.
 This auto-generated port will continue to be used as long as the target port remains unchanged or unless the user explicitly modifies the source port.

 ### Review

 In Review, verify all the configuration details and select **Save Rule**.
 To edit any of the configuration settings, select **EDIT** and modify the settings.

-Your AutoStopping rule is listed under the [AutoStopping Rules dashboard](../4-create-auto-stopping-rules/autostopping-dashboard.md).
+Your AutoStopping rule is listed under the [AutoStopping rules summary page](https://developer.harness.io/docs/cloud-cost-management/use-ccm-cost-optimization/optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/create-auto-stopping-rules/autostopping-dashboard).

 ### Use Harness AutoStopping CLI to Keep the RDS Instance(s) Running